collingreen/static-site-template-riot-bourbon/readme.md

 Start the preview server using:

-`wintersmith preview`
+`npm start`

 You can now access your site at localhost:8080.
 The default base template includes a livereload script so your pages will reload as you save changes in your source code, giving you instant visual feedback.

+Note - this is the same as running `wintersmith preview`.

 ## Build

-When you want to create a deployable build of your site, simply call
+When you want to create a build of your site, simply call

-`wintersmith build`
+`npm run-script build`

-This will generate a build folder in the top level of the project that includes your entire site, ready to deploy on any static hosting system (github pages, S3, etc).
+This will generate a build folder in the top level of the project that includes your entire site.

+Note - this is the same as running `wintersmith build`.

 ## Tools